remotedots/evolution-llm-assistant/README.md

 *Right-click menu integration*

 ![Result](docs/screenshot-result-dutch.png)
-*The result (showing even that the output can be automatically done in another language)*
+*The result (showing that the output can be in another language as well)*

 ## Requirements